Currency transaction report: Procedure

 When a transaction involving more than $10,000 in cash is processed, most banks have a system that automatically creates a CTR electronically.
 Tax and other information about the customer is usually pre-filled by the bank software.
-CTRs since 1996 include an optional checkbox at the top if the bank employee believes the transaction to be suspicious or fraudulent, commonly called a SAR, or Suspicious Activity Report.
+CTRs since 1996 include an optional checkbox at the top if the bank employee believes the transaction to be suspicious or fraudulent, commonly called a Suspicious Activity Report (SAR).
 A customer is not directly told about the $10,000 threshold unless they initiate the inquiry.
 A customer may decline to continue the transaction upon being informed about the CTR, but this would require the bank employee to file a SAR.
 Once a customer presents or asks to withdraw more than $10,000 in currency, the decision to continue the transaction must continue as originally requested and may not be reduced to avoid the filing of a CTR.
 For instance, if a customer reneges on their initial request to deposit or withdraw more than $10,000 in cash, and instead requests the same transaction for $9,999, the bank employee should deny such a request and continue the transaction as originally requested by filing a CTR.
 This sort of attempt is known as structuring, and is punishable by federal law against both the customer and the bank employee.
-Those who habitually run transactions just under the $10,000 threshold will likely subject themselves to scrutiny and/or the filing of a SAR.
+Customers who frequently perform currency transactions just under the $10,000 threshold will likely subject themselves to scrutiny and/or the filing of a SAR.